solliancenet/azure-synapse-analytics-workshop-400/day-04/challenges.md

 ### Success criteria

 - Implement and demonstrate end-to-end security measures for the data warehouse rebuild process.
+  - The problem of customer PII (Personally Identifiable Information) is addressed.
   - Least-privilege access is incorporated.
   - Secrets are encrypted and not available in clear text, anywhere in the configuration.
     - Want to maintain exclusive control over the keys to used to encrypt the data warehouse data at rest.
 They do not want Microsoft or any other entity to provide or have access to these keys.